 - For the Meatballs:

-- 1 pound ground meat of your choice (veal, chicken, pork, beef, veal or any combination of them)
+- 1 pound ground meat of your choice (pork, chicken, pork, beef, veal or any combination of them)

 - 1 large egg